-OAH Active Cases 2019
+OAH Active Cases 2020

-Of cases active during 2019, approximately 465 were diverted to ADR, including 369 cases diverted to the fast-track Medicaid mediation program, and 96 diverted to formal ADR (usually mediation) supervised or presided over by an administrative law judge.
-Altogether, nearly 30% of active OAH cases were provided some form of formal ADR.
+Of cases active during 2020, approximately 508 were diverted to ADR, including 426 cases diverted to the fast-track Medicaid mediation program, and 82 diverted to formal ADR (usually mediation) supervised or presided over by an administrative law judge.
+Altogether, nearly 40% of active OAH cases were provided some form of formal ADR.
 Many others were resolved through efficient case management techniques, including informal ADR used to reach agreement on consent orders or stipulations, as well as through voluntary dismissal due to agency concession or private party withdrawal.

 OAH also tracks how many cases were closed in a given calendar year.
 Case closures occur when a matter settles or when a final decision is issued.
-In 2019 OAH closed approximately the same number of cases as we opened (1,258) - a significant feat given a smaller than average ALJ workforce.
+In 2020 OAH closed 1,073 cases.